klimbeta/klimbeta/docs/guide/What/WhatBeta.md

 - Free Solo Climbing and Free Base Climbing
     - Climbers cultivate the ability to calm their minds so that they can climb without any protection in Environments where a fall will result in death or life changing injury.
-    - Climbers usually Free Solo Routes that they have already completed and are well under their maximum difficulty.
+    - Climbers usually Free Solo <route>Route</route> that they have already completed and are well under their maximum difficulty.
-    - Completing the Route is necessary but not the ultimate goal of Free Soloing.
+    - Completing the <route>Route</route> is necessary but not the ultimate goal of Free Soloing.
     - Climbers seek the release of the neurotransitter **Adrenaline**, which occurs when Climbers are in a stressful situation.
 Climbers often describe the feeling of "heightened senses"

 - Flow Climbing